Alexandra Rickham

-Alexandra Rickham (born 11 September 1981) is a British Paralympic sailor.
+Alexandra Rickham (born 11 September 1981) is a British Paralympic sailor and leader in sustainability within sport.

 Personal life

-Rickham was born on 11 September 1981 in Kingston, Jamaica.
+Rickham was born on 11 September 1981 in Kingston, Jamaica, before attending boarding school in the UK from the age of 12.
 She is a tetraplegic athlete who became disabled as a result of a shallow diving accident in 1995.
+Rickham cites Sylvia Earle as an inspiring role model for her climate and ocean advocacy work continuing even in her 9th decade.

 Sailing

 Rickham competed in the 2008 Paralympic Sailing Competition in the SKUD 18 two person keelboat class, where she finished in fifth place.
 In 2011 following back to back IFDS World Championship wins she was shortlisted by the International Sailing Federation for the ISAF World Sailor of the Year Awards.